data-mermaid/mermaid-webapp/docs/AddingNewProtocol.md

 Use a feature gate so in-progress work for a new protocol can merge safely without exposing unfinished UI in production.

 - Requirements:
-  Add or reuse feature-flag infrastructure that reads a backend-provided optional feature (for example, `<new_protocol>_enabled`) and gates rendering through a reusable wrapper.
+  Reuse existing feature-flag infrastructure that reads a backend-provided optional feature (for example, `<new_protocol>_enabled`) and gates rendering through a reusable wrapper.
+Also ensure the API/database feature-flag row exists (for example, a `MERMAIDFeature` row named `<new_protocol>_enabled`), otherwise frontend gating will never activate.
 - Acceptance criteria:
   1. A backend-driven boolean feature flag is available to the frontend.
   2. Frontend logic can read the flag from current user optional features.